Capgemini/xrm-solutionaudit/README.md

 4. Select the NuGet feed Xrm.SolutionAudit
 5. Choose your analyzer from the list and click install

-##Usage
+## Usage

-A detailed documentation about this tool can be found in the following wiki:
+A detailed documentation about this tool can be found in the following [wiki](https://github.com/Capgemini/xrm-solutionaudit/wiki).

 ## Contributing